Ladysnake/Satin/README.md

 You can add the library by inserting the following in your `build.gradle` (Requires Loom 0.2.4+):

+**Note: since MC 1.17 builds, the Satin dependency must be lowercase.**

 ```gradle
 repositories {
         maven {